edgedb/rfcs/text/1009-group.rst

 The output is reflected in an ad-hoc free object of the following form::

   {
     key: <another free object containing "alias := value" pointers>,
     elements: <the set of all the objects with the matching key>,
-      grouping: <array of keys used in grouping>,
+    grouping: <set of keys used in grouping>,
   }